 Also, Law No. 21,314, which came into effect in April 2021, regulates investment advisory services, defined as the provision, by any means, of services or the offering of related products to the general public or to specific sectors, where such are related to investment in financial instruments of any kind.
 This regulation states that investment advisory may only be provided on an ongoing basis by (i) those registered in the registry that the CMF will keep for that purpose, and (ii) those entities that, according to article 3° of Law No. 21,314, are exempted from such registration (banks incorporated in Chile, insurance and reinsurance companies, intermediaries of publicly offered securities, fund managers authorised by law and portfolio managers supervised by the CMF).
+Pursuant to Law No. 21,314, the CMF issued General Rule No. 472, which will enter into force as of 12 July 2022, and which states the requirements and procedures for registration, cancellation and suspension in the Register of Investment Advisors and the obligations to which such advisors will be subject.

 Regarding investment advisory services, pursuant to General Regulation No. 412, certain key persons in AGFs, Chilean portfolio managers, placement agents and brokers (among others) need to pass an exam carried out by the stock exchange to evidence their technical knowledge.